jarun/buku/README.md

     S keyword [...]        search for records with ALL keywords d                      match substrings ('pen' matches 'opened')
     r expression           run a regex search
-    t [...]                search bookmarks by a tag or show taglist list index after a tag listing shows records with the tag o id|range [...]       browse bookmarks by indices and/or ranges p id|range [...]       print bookmarks by indices and/or ranges
+    t [...]                search bookmarks by tags or show taglist list index after a tag listing shows records with the tag o id|range [...]       browse bookmarks by indices and/or ranges p id|range [...]       print bookmarks by indices and/or ranges